Skip to main content

 velatir test

-velatir test sends a synthetic trace and confirms the host, API key, and backend are all working.
-To watch live interception instead, run velatir logs --host -f and trigger an interaction in a supported AI application.
+velatir test confirms the client, ingest key, and backend are all working.
+To watch live capture instead, run velatir logs --host -f and trigger an interaction in a supported AI application.

 velatir set-api-key --key vltr_new_key